llee454/colorwheel-website/modules/block/Readme.md

   its successful continuation.
 This should only be done when the expanded block element needs to be parsed by an external library.

+  Note: Mustache blocks are unique in that they treat their internal content as text strings.
+When the block parser reaches a
+  Mustache block it shifts its behavior.
+It expands any template blocks contained within the Mustache block, but does not expand any other blocks.
+It then expands the Mustache block which substitutes values for any Mustache strings contained within the block.
+Once done, the Mustache block calls block expansion on the result.
 */
 function block_expandBlock (context, done) {
   if (!context || !context.element) { return done (); }